josephjosedev/github_release/README.md

+  **GITHUB RELEASE**
-You can create a release to package software, along with release notes and links to binary files, for other people to use.
+<p>You can create a release to package software, along with release notes and links to binary files, for other people to use.</P>

-Releases are deployable software iterations you can package and make available for a wider audience to download and use.
+**Releases are deployable software iterations you can package and make available for a wider audience to download and use.**

 Releases are based on Git tags, which mark a specific point in your repository's history.
 A tag date may be different than a release date since they can be created at different times.
 For more information about viewing your existing tags, see "Viewing your repository's releases and tags."